johnno1962/Dynamo/README.md

-Other than this, once a YawsProcessor has recognised a request it can process it in any manner it chooses returning .ProcessedAndReusable if the connection can be reused (as can be done with HTTP/1.1)
+Other than this, once a YawsProcessor has recognised a request it can process it in any manner it chooses returning .ProcessedAndReusable if the connection can be reused (as can be done with HTTP/1.1) This requires a "Content-Length" HTP header value to have been set.

 A user written subclass of one particular subclass of YawsProcessor, "YawsApplicationProcessor" receives the  queryString and any Cookies preprocessed is used for dynamic content.